 The majority of these tables are trend tables presenting estimates from the 2009 and 2010 NSDUHs.
 Also included are five tables that present data from earlier surveys in the series, including two tables with data from 2002 to 2010, two tables with data from 2005 to 2010, and one table with data from 2004 to 2010.

-Revisions were made to the mental health module in the 2008 NSDUH questionnaire, which resulted in new estimates for adults aged 18 or older (SMI, 30-day SPD, and suicidal thoughts and behavior).
-The new SMI estimates are not comparable with SMI estimates produced from NSDUH data prior to 2004, and SMI estimates were not produced from 2004 through 2007; thus, long-term trend estimates are not available for SMI.
+Revisions made to the mental health module in the 2008 NSDUH questionnaire resulted in new estimates for adults aged 18 or older for measures such as AMI, SMI, 30-day SPD, and suicidal thoughts and behavior.
+SMI estimates produced from 2008 or later years of NSDUH data are not comparable with SMI estimates produced from NSDUH data prior to 2004, and SMI estimates were not produced from 2004 through 2007.
+Thus, long-term trend estimates are not available for SMI.
 Because of the 2008 questionnaire revisions, several estimates (MDE and 12-month SPD) were affected by context effects.
 However, an adjustment for the questionnaire changes was applied to estimates of MDE for 2005 to 2007.
 For more detailed information, see Section B.4.4 in Appendix B of the Results from the 2010 National Survey on Drug Use and Health: Mental Health Findings.1 Therefore, long-term trend estimates for these two measures are available from 2005 through 2010.
 There were no additional questionnaire changes in 2009 or 2010 that led to changes in these adult measures.
 No questionnaire changes have been implemented that affected the adult mental health service utilization questions; therefore, estimates of mental health service utilization presented in these mental health detailed tables reflect trends from 2002 to 2010.

 There were no questionnaire revisions that affected MDE for youths aged 12 to 17; thus, long-term trend estimates are available from 2004 through 2010.
 However, revisions to the youth mental health service utilization module of the 2009 NSDUH questionnaire resulted in new estimates and a discontinuation of trends for several items on the source of mental health services.
 New questions regarding the receipt of mental health services from juvenile justice sources were added, and questions regarding services from educational sources were revised and are not comparable with estimates prior to 2009.